-To perform parameter sweep algorithm on the models of human physiology in Modelica language an export from the Modelica is needed.
-The FMU standard supported by many tools exports FMU as
+To perform parameter sweep algorithm on the models of human physiology in Modelica language, an export from Modelica is needed.
+The FMU standard, which is supported by many tools, exports FMU as

-a BOINC platform [70] is customized following the task parallelism and master/worker programming model (mentioned in section 2.2.1).
-The Modelica model exported as FMU for Windows platform is integrated with BOINC wrapper and as a whole it is integrated into BOINC platform deployed on a server as seen in fig. 3.7.
+a BOINC platform [70].
+Following the task parallelism and master/worker programming model (mentioned in section 2.2.1), it is customized.
+The Modelica model, which is exported as FMU for a Windows platform, is integrated with a BOINC wrapper.
+As a whole, it is integrated into a BOINC platform, which is deployed on a server, as seen in Figure 3.7.